bibliothecamagicarum/Agrippa/README.md

 ## The problem with AI + Research right now

-As Dr. Justin Sledge of "ESOTERICA" said it plainly [Does ESOTERICA use AI?](https://www.youtube.com/watch?v=v0VZvMmelN4): generative AI represents a "vampirism of the market" driven by "seemingly demonic intelligences" housed in "dark satanic data centers" — a "semiotics of mockery" where our collective humanity becomes the "punchline of a vicious joke told just before opening bell."
+> Dr. Justin Sledge of "ESOTERICA" said it plainly in his latest youtube: [Does ESOTERICA use AI?](https://www.youtube.com/watch?v=v0VZvMmelN4): generative AI represents a "vampirism of the market" driven by "seemingly demonic intelligences" housed in "dark satanic data centers" — a "semiotics of mockery" where our collective humanity becomes the "punchline of a vicious joke told just before opening bell."

 That's not hyperbole.
 Ask any LLM about esoteric litature and you'll get confident-sounding garbage — misattributed quotes, blended sources, fabricated citations.
 The Western esoteric tradition is already drowning in misinformation.
 Careless AI has been accelerating it.